Kirates/.github/Projects.md

+## **`Routime`**

+Imagine yourself cougut in a routine.
+This could be an exercise routine, work-rest cycles, etc. You want to do an activity `A` for `X0` minuetes and then rest for `Y0` minutes and repeat.
+After `N` repetitions, you wish to switch to activity `B` with `X1` and `Y1` actvity-rest cycles just like `A`.
+Sometimes, there is short rest between `A` and `B` other time none.
+This is the core of the `Routime`.
+It gives you the flexibility to time anything anyhow you want it.

+        1. Subroutines: these are smaller routines that are part of a bigger routine.
+Eg: Two sets of pushups during a workout routine.

+        2. Routine: This is the main activity going.
+Eg: A workout session.

+        3. You can choose if the rest period should be part of the total activity time or seperated.
+Eg: If you are doing pushups for 1min, do you prefer the 5sec breaks are within the one minute or 1min + plus 5sec break time, you call.

+        4. Each routine should have activity, activity time, break time, repetitions, and whether break is within the activity time.

+        5. The activity time for each routine could be a subroutine.
+A subroutine is a full routine on its own and has same properties as a normal routine, just been called under another routine.

+        6. Total time for  a routine, should be computer summing the time for all subroutines, activity times, and breaks together.

+        7. For monotonous routines, you can set the tone for the end of activity and start of rest period.
+And vice-versa.

+        8. If a routine has many subroutines, we should use voice anouncements to announce the start and end of on subroutine to the next.

+        9. Instructions: You can include written/voice instructions as to how the routine should be done.
+This can also be announce at the start.

+        10. Basically, you can make the app into a virtual coach announce your next activity and time you.

+        11. Research did not produce any exact matches in existence.

 ## **`RobustQuiz`**

 Google forms, microsoft forms, etc, all have some element of quizzing in them.
 However, when I looked at Gforms, it was adequate for making a full form experience.